+Environment

+Social

-Environment Social Governance & economics About this report GRI Content Index Assurance report
+Governance & economics

 UN SUSTAINABLE DEVELOPMENT GOALS

 The Sustainable Development Goals (SDGs), also known as the Global Goals for Sustainable Development, comprise 17 global objectives established by the United Nations General Assembly in 2015.
 These goals encompass a wide spectrum of global development targets to be achieved by 2030.
 They encourage businesses to consider their most effective ways of aiding in addressing global challenges associated with economic, social, and environmental sustainability.